Thomas Schie

-Thomas Schie (born 1 December 1975, in Oslo) is a former racing and rally driver.
+Thomas Schie (born 1 December 1975) is a former racing and rally driver.
 He previously competed in the International Formula 3000, Swedish Touring Car Championship and World Rally Championship.

 Career

 Racing

 Schie started his autoracing career in the Swedish Formula Ford Junior championship.
 Schie, as the only foreigner in the championship, finished third.
 Moving up the ladder Schie moved into the Scandinavian Formula Opel Lotus championship.
-After finished seventh in the season he joined Team Norway at the Formula Opel Lotus Nations Cup.
+After he finished seventh in the season, Schie joined Team Norway at the Formula Opel Lotus Nations Cup.
 At Circuit Park Zandvoort Schie finished eighth with this teammate Tommy Rustad.
-For the 1995 season the Norwegian driver moved to the United States of America to race in the Barber Dodge Pro Series.
+For the 1995 season, he moved to the United States of America to race in the Barber Dodge Pro Series.
 After a tough start of the season, in which he had a number of retirements, Schie finished strong.
-Due to two third-place finishes at the end of the season the Norwegian finished his inaugural season in the Barber Dodge Pro Series seventh in the standings.
+Due to two third-place finishes at the end of the season, Schie finished his inaugural season in the Barber Dodge Pro Series seventh in the standings.
 The following season was more successful.
 Schie won both races at Mazda Raceway Laguna Seca.
-The driver from Oslo finished second in the standings second to fellow Scandinavian Fredrik Larsson.
+He finished second in the standings second to fellow Scandinavian Fredrik Larsson.

-Following his success he returned to Europe to race in the International Formula 3000 for Bob Salisbury Engineering.
+Following his success Shcie returned to Europe to race in the International Formula 3000 for Bob Salisbury Engineering.
 The team was in their second year of F3000, Schie was joined by Oliver Gavin as his teammate.
 Gavin was replaced by James Taylor as of round four.
 All three drivers struggled to qualify for the races.
 Schie qualified for five out of ten rounds.
 The first race Schie participated in was the 1997 Pau Grand Prix.
 Eleven drivers failed to qualify.
-The Norwegian finished fourteenth out of 22 drivers.
+He finished fourteenth out of 22 drivers.
 His best result came at Spa where he finished tenth.

-After failing to gain enough sponsorship for another F3000 season Schie returned to the Barber Dodge Pro Series.
+After failing to gain enough sponsorship for another F3000 season, Schie returned to the Barber Dodge Pro Series.
 Since he left the series the original car was replaced by the state-of-the-art Reynard 98E.
 Schie returned to the series where he left of, as a frontrunner.
-Schie finished third in the first round at Sebring International Raceway, behind Todd Snyder and Victor Gonzalez, Jr. The Norwegian won the races at Lime Rock Park and Cleveland.
+Schie finished third in the first round at Sebring International Raceway, behind Todd Snyder and Victor Gonzalez, Jr., He won the races at Lime Rock Park and Cleveland.
 He eventually finished third in the final standings.

-The Norwegian driver focused on his touring car career following his strong Barber Dodge Pro Series season.
+Schie focused on his touring car career following his strong Barber Dodge Pro Series season.
 Schie raced an Alfa Romeo 156 TS in the very competitive Swedish Touring Car Championship.
 Despite missing a number of races Schie finished eighth in the championship, the first placed Alfa Romeo.
 His best result was a second place at Mantorp Park.
 Schie returned to the STCC in 2008 and 2009.
 He joined Chevrolet Motorsport Sweden achieving a second place in the 2008 Göteborg City Race.
 In 2009 Schie left the series after the first Göteborg race.
 Schie claimed that the team did not live up to his professional expectations.
 Team boss Nicklas Karlsson claims however that Schie did not fulfill his financial obligations.